The following system modules can help when trying to troubleshoot issues with TYPO3. Administrative rights are required.

-The TYPO3 CMS backend traces a number of actions performed by users: login, cache clearing, database entries (creation, update, deletion), settings changes, file actions and errors.
-A number of filters are available to help digging into this data.
+The TYPO3 CMS backend logs a number of actions performed by backend users: login, cache clearing, database entries (creation, update, deletion), settings changes, file actions and errors.
+A number of filters are available to help filter this data.

-The Database (DB) Check module offers four functions related to the database and its content.
+The Database (DB) Check module provides four functions related to the database and its content.

 - Record Statistics

-- Simple shows a count of the various records in the database, broken down by type for pages and content elements.
+- Shows a count of the various records in the database, broken down by type for pages and content elements.

-- Checks if some relations are empty or broken, especially with regards to files.
+- Checks if certain relations are empty or broken, typically used to check if files are being referenced.

-- A tool to seach through the whole database.
-It offers an advanced mode which is nearly a visual query builder.
+- A tool to search through the whole database.
+It offers an advanced mode which is similar to a visual query builder.

 - Check and update global reference index

 The Reports module contains information and diagnostic data about your TYPO3 CMS installation.
-It is particularly worthwhile to regularly check out the “Status Report” as it will inform you about bad configuration, security issues, etc.
+It is recommended that you regularly check the “Status Report” as it will inform you about configuration errors, security issues, etc.